Saturday, February 27, 2021

 The project was among the first one to be posted for procurement back in 2013, although bid failures pushed the project's bidding process to 2014 with a reduced budget of Php246,430,000.00.
 Several more bid attempts pushed the project further to 2015, until a tenderer was able to meet the requirements.

-The project was awarded to American company Environmental Tectonics Corp., with a Notice of Award released on 18 March 2016. with a bid amount of Php246,000,000.00.
-It was expected that the Flight Simulators will be delivered to the Philippine Air Force by May 2018.
+The project was awarded to American company Environmental Tectonics Corp.
+(ETC), with a Notice of Award released on 18 March 2016. with a bid amount of Php246,000,000.00.
+It was expected that the Flight Simulators, reported to be the company's Gyro IPT-III Flight Simulator, will be delivered to the Philippine Air Force by May 2018.

-By this time, Horizon 1 phase's timeframe has already passed although several Horizon 1 projects are still being procured.
+By the time the contract with ETC was cancelled, Horizon 1 phase's timeframe has already passed although several Horizon 1 projects are still being procured.
 For some reasons, the DND did not immediately open a re-tender for the project, and it was only until September 2020 that a re-tender was raised.

 This time, the requirement is for the Full Motion Flight Simulators to support only the AgustaWestland AW-109E Power and Bell 412EP helicopters.
 But this effort also failed, and no immediate re-tender was raised.